+Chosen Version:

-Chosen Version: The version that the sender has chosen to use for this connection.
-In most cases, this field will be equal to the value of the Version field in the long header that carries this data.
+The version that the sender has chosen to use for this connection.
+In most cases, this field will be equal to the value of the Version field in the long header that carries this data; however future versions or extensions can choose to set different values in the long header Version field.